st-one-io/node-red-contrib-ui-media/README.md

 =====================
 A Node-RED UI node to show media files (image and video) on the dashboard.

-This node was created by [Smart-Tech](https://netsmarttech.com) as part of the [ST-One](https://netsmarttech.com/page/st-one) project.
+This node was created as part of the [ST-One](https://st-one.io) project.

 Install
 -----------